dmediontherise/water2wine/README.md

 # water2wine

-A simple, lightweight YouTube downloader that converts videos to MP3 or MP4 formats directly in your browser.
+A simple, lightweight downloader that converts videos to MP3 or MP4 formats directly in your browser.

 ## Features